dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 fail2ban will insert iptables rules when it chooses to ban hosts.
 This can cause a problem with UFW so lets make fail2ban play nicely with UFW.

-First lets setup a action rule that we can use to deny/allow users:
+First lets setup a action rule that we can use to deny/allow users from being able to connect in:

 {% highlight bash %}
 echo '[Definition]
 actionstart =
 actionstop =
 actioncheck =
-actionban = ufw deny from <ip>
+actionban = ufw deny in from <ip>
-actionunban = ufw allow from <ip>' | sudo tee /etc/fail2ban/action.d/ufw.conf
+actionunban = ufw allow in from <ip>' | sudo tee /etc/fail2ban/action.d/ufw.conf
 {% endhighlight %}

 While here you might want to edit your jail.conf file and update where required the actions of other services you want to monitor.